HarvardOpenData/HODP-Docs/docs/website-guide.md

 The [HODP website](https://www.hodp.org/) is built with the following stack:
 - [React](https://reactjs.org/), a JavaScript library for frontend development.
 It allows us to declare UI elements as components and reuse them in different configurations.
-- [Gatsby](https://www.gatsbyjs.org/), a static site generator that compiles the React code into plain HTML, CSS, and JavaScript before building the site.
+- [Gatsby](https://www.gatsbyjs.org/), a static site generator that compiles the React code into plain HTML, CSS, and JavaScript as part of the build process.
 This, along with other optimizations, makes Gatsby sites extremely fast.
 - [Sanity](https://www.sanity.io/), a content management system (CMS) that stores the website data for articles, blog posts, team members, datasets, and pages in structured JSON objects.
 Unlike Wix or Squarespace, Sanity is a *headless* CMS, which means that it only controls the data, not the presentation.
 As a result, we can query Sanity's API and plug in the data into any frontend that we want.
 - [GraphQL](https://graphql.org/), a querying language that allows us to retrieve data from Sanity in a predictable format.
 - [Firebase](https://firebase.google.com/), a database that stores our user data for the survey group and the predictions game.
 We connect the Firebase data to the React frontend using a library called [react-redux-firebase](http://react-redux-firebase.com/).